galamo/react-103/readme.md

 5. add DDL - drop down list to filter the chart result by "Type"
 6. Create "Clear History" Button that will clean your search history
 7. support Local storage
+8. support useMemo in the aggregation calculation from 4.